 The Commuter Mentor Program was created to assist first year incoming commuter/off-campus students with the transition to college by providing academic support and opportunities for engagement on BGSU’s campus.
-Through the program, incoming commuter students are paired with Commuter Mentors, who are upperclass students that have breadth and depth of experiences.
-Through one-on-one interactions, CM’s will help students become more knowledgeable of campus resources, help them get connected to student organizations and leadership experiences, and help them learn how to build relationships with faculty and other students.
-The Commuter Mentor Program will take place in the fall semester.
+Through the program, incoming commuter students are paired with Commuter Mentors (CMs), who are upperclass students that have breadth and depth of experiences on BGSU's campus.
+Through one-on-one interactions, CM’s will help you become more knowledgeable of campus resources, help you get connected to student organizations and leadership experiences, and help you learn how to build relationships with faculty and other students.
+The Commuter Mentor Program will take place in the fall 2020 semester.

 See it Before you Sign it